red-scorp/RP2040-ProMini/README.md

 ## Version History

-Roughly you can divide the versions in three groups:
+Roughly RP2040-ProMini board exists in three flavors:

 - v1.x - this boards are cheaper because they are based on LDO power supply.
 - v2.x - this boards are more expensive because they are based on Buck-Boost power supply.